Houston Dynamo FC: Name

 Originally, on January 25, 2006, the team had announced that Houston 1836 would be the team name.
 This followed an online survey for the fans to provide suggestions for the name.
 According to MLS & AEG, who chose the name, the 1836 name referred to the year that the city of Houston was founded by brothers Augustus Chapman Allen and John Kirby Allen.
 The name had perceived ambiguity, however, as it is also the year of Texan independence from Mexico.
 Houston 1836's logo featured a silhouette of General Sam Houston, one of Houston's and Texas' most famous historical figures.
 The choice of Houston 1836 soon became a political issue.
 It raised a furor among some locals of Hispanic descent, a major target audience, who related 1836 with the war for Texas independence.
 Owing to protests from Hispanic fans, the name was changed to the Dynamo.
 MLS has since not allowed any online surveys to name expansion teams.

+In 2020, the club officially added "Football Club" to its name, commonly abbreviated as Houston Dynamo FC.

 Stadiums

 Shell Energy Stadium

-On December 2, 2010, Harris County and the Houston Sports Authority reached an agreement for the 20,000–22,000-seat soccer-specific stadium in Downtown Houston east of Minute Maid Park, across Highway 59 which would be the third sporting facility for Downtown Houston.
+On December 2, 2010, Harris County and the Houston Sports Authority reached an agreement for the 20,000–22,000-seat soccer-specific stadium in Downtown Houston east of Daikin Park, across Highway 59 which would be the third sporting facility for Downtown Houston.
 The venue, then under the name of 'BBVA Compass Stadium' for sponsorship reasons, opened on May 12, 2012, with a game against D.C.
 United.

 On February 5, 2011, Houston Dynamo players, accompanied by Dynamo owner Philip Anschutz and Equity Partners Oscar De La Hoya and Gabriel Brener, Houston Mayor Annise Parker, Harris County Judge Ed Emmitt, Houston Dynamo President Chris Canetti, amongst others, participated in the groundbreaking of the Dynamo's new stadium in front of a few thousand fans.
 Construction began later that month.

-Spectators will be able to experience unobstructed views from both the lower and upper seating bowls, which are supported by a single concourse.
-The concourse provides full access around the stadium with easy access to concession and toilet facilities.
-The fan experience will be enhanced by modern sound and video elements throughout the stadium.
-Fully integrated broadcast facilities will allow viewers and listeners to feel part of the atmosphere.
+Spectators can experience unobstructed views from both the lower and upper seating bowls, which are supported by a single concourse.
+The concourse provides full access around the stadium with easy access to concession and toilet.
+On June 22, 2022, Houston Dynamo Football Club (HDFC) announced plans for major upgrades to Shell Energy Stadium.
+The renovation project began immediately following the conclusion of the 2022 MLS and NWSL seasons and was ready in time for the 2023 season.
+The project was headlined by the installation of all-new mesh seats throughout the entire seating bowl and made Shell Energy Stadium the first soccer-specific stadium in America with mesh seating throughout the building.
+A portion of the east side of the stadium was reconfigured to create a club area.
+The East Club, includes the three centermost sections of the east sideline lower level and hold a capacity of 824 guests.